Jackywathy/ShopPy/README.md

 # Running
 - clone the repo using:    "git clone https://github.com/Jackywathy/ShopPy"
 - navigate to directory:   "cd ShopPy"
-- asdf
+- run the python:          "python(3) main.py"
+- a gui *should* pop up

 ## Functionality
-- Can query (display isbn,
+- Can query (display isbn, book number etc)
+- Can do stock (a little glitchy but somewhat works)

+## TODO
+- finish insert
+- make stock more intuitive
+- make a checkout mode

 # License
 MIT license, aka do whatever, but dont blame me if it kills your exisiting databases (shouldnt tho)